maria0019/pcap-parser/README.md

 ## Supported protocols

 Currently, the application supports the `HTTP` (`HTTP/1.1`) only.
-Application runs for a protocol, set in the `.env` settings.
+Application runs with the protocol that set in the `.env` settings.
 The application can be extended with other protocols support:
-- implement the protocol parser in the `service/parser/`;
+- implement the protocol parser in the `internal/parser/`;
-- set needed protocol in the `.env` config for an appropriate environment.
+- set the needed protocol in the `.env` config for an appropriate environment.

 ## Input options